jmehami1/mex_cmake/README.md

    - Link to the C/C++ API can be found [here](https://www.mathworks.com/help/matlab/cc-mx-matrix-library.html?s_tid=CRUX_lftnav).

    - Inputs and outputs from the function are stored as `mxArray` data structure.
-The data structure holds information such type, size (dimensions), is complex, and etc.
+The data structure holds information such type, size (dimensions), is complex flag, and etc.

+You would call the MEX function in MATLAB as follows:

    ```matlab
    [output1, output2, ...] = SomeFunction(input1, input2, ...);